 I drove 6 hours in the dead of night to get to Houston, then 6 hours at the crack of dawn to get back 2 days later.
 A lot of people thought I was crazy, my mother most of all.
 My father thought I had a secret girlfriend in Houston.
 My boss thought I was a freeloading slacker.
-My friends thought I was searching for something, and I wasn't sure what to make of that at first.
-Then later on, I thought, yeah, ok, we'll call it searching.
-Life seemed like an amorphous sea of shit, and I was looking for an anchor.
+My friends thought I was searching for something, which I suppose was as good a way to look at it as any.
+Things at that time seemed like an amorphous sea of shit, and I was looking for an anchor.
 Friday afternoon, I'd sit down in lab meeting, grind my teeth for a couple hours, and roll out without a second look back at the office.
 Throw some clothes into a bag, throw the bag into the car, and pull out of Sugar Tree Lane, saying "Hey I'll see you in a couple days" to my roommates, not knowing whether I'd hold true to that.
 So I drove the hell out of my car, which earned my respect and gratitude as the most reliable thing I'd ever owned in my 25-year lifetime.

 And what did I find?
 What did I learn?
 Well gas ain't cheap, for one thing.
 Cops trying to make quota at the end of the month don't let you off with a warning, for another.
 Spend enough time alone and eventually you'll either start talking to yourself or to God.
 Having a destination motivates you to keep going, even if trivial.
 The return trip always feels longer than the departing trip.

-Finally, truck stops are the best place to see stars on the road at night, other than unlit, grassy shoulders.
+Finally, unlit, grassy shoulders are the best place to see stars on the road at night.
 My favorite ritual during night drives was buying a coffee from Valero, heading down the road a ways and pulling into a truck stop.
 Turning off the car, stepping outside, lighting a cigarette and promising myself I'd never be too good to drink shitty, leftover gas station coffee.
 Looking back on that time, I still can't decide if I was searching for a way out or a way in.